-- 60. (a) The Stewards shall be required to assist the Judge in all duties in connection with the Trial. - (b) When instructed by the Judge, a Steward shall take the place of the Judge and make a report to him. - (c) The Stewards shall, at the Judge's request, inspect any dog for sexual causes or any other causes which interferes with the safety or performance of its opponents. - (d) The Stewards shall assemble and control all dogs and also be responsible to see that all dogs participate without delay in their proper heats. - (e) At the Judge's request, a Steward shall shoot for any handler.
-In such circumstances, the safety of dogs and people is of paramount importance.
-The Judge may position the Steward to advantage the handler for whom he is shooting, providing it is within the bounds of safety.
-A Steward must not shoot game in a manner to deliberately disadvantage any competing dog. - (f) A Steward shall not be required to carry game shot by the handler. - (g) Stewards officiating at the Trial shall control and make all draws of the eligible dogs in attendance.
+- 61. (a) The Judges Steward shall be required to assist the Judge in all duties in connection with the Trial. - (b) When instructed by the Judge, a Judges Steward shall take the place of the Judge and make a report to them. - (c) The Judges Steward shall, at the Judge's request, inspect any dog for sexual causes or any other causes which interferes with the safety or performance of its opponents. - (d) The Stewards shall assemble and control all dogs and also be responsible to see that all dogs participate without delay in their proper heats. - (e) Judges Stewards officiating at the Trial shall control and make all draws of the eligible dogs in attendance. - (f) Where possible the Judges Steward should be a Spaniel and Retriever Field Trial Judge, a person aspiring to be a Judge, or a seasoned competitor.
+(Added 11/24, 6.24 effective 01/01/25)